flenniken/collections/docs/login-flow.md

 # View Token File

 You use the -s option to look at the tokens file.
-It is a json file with three kinds for tokens.
+It is a json file with three kinds of tokens.
 Besides the tokens it contains the expire time in seconds and the token type:

 ~~~